Nomatemba Tambo

 Nomatemba Gugulethu Pudnixia Olivia Tambo (known as Thembi Tambo, born 1957) is a British-South African diplomat and politician, who was appointed High Commissioner of South Africa to the United Kingdom in March 2018.
-He was succeeded from 1 November 2022 by Jeremiah Nyamane Mamabolo.
+She was succeeded from 1 November 2022 by Jeremiah Nyamane Mamabolo.

 Education

 Tambo has a BA in History and English at the University of Roehampton in London.
 This was followed by a law degree at University of the Witwatersrand in 2002.
 In 2007, she completed her diplomatic training.

 Career

 Tambo was part of the Anti-Apartheid Movement.

 Personal life

 Tambo is the daughter of Oliver Tambo.
 She attended the dedication of a statue to him in 2019.